djordjelacmanovic/yql-node/README.md

   var query = 'select * from html where url="http://example.com"; ';

   //these two calls will produce same results

+  //response passed to your callback will a string containing the YQL query result
+  //so you read data straight from it

   yql.execute(query, function(error,response){
     console.log(response);
   });